StewBC/penetrator-apple2/README.md

 There are actually 2 programs in this.
 The 1st is the game, and it's in src/apple2.

+* audio.inc      - Routines to make the speaker beep
 * defs.inc       - Constants and definitions used throughout
 * draw.inc       - HGR buffer drawing.  drawSprite, for example
 * edit.inc       - The built-in world editor